Topics Map > University of Chicago > IT Services > Accounts, Identity, & Security > Identity Management

 The RFID feature of the UChicago Card does not store identifying information useful to persons outside the University.
 We only store the number assigned to the card itself on the RFID chip.
-In other words, the card number is not the ISO number, student ID, ChicagoID.
-It is simply a computer-generated number that belongs to that particular card.
-Because the information is not useful outside of the University, rogue readers are highly unlikely.
+In other words, the card number is not the ISO number, student ID, or ChicagoID.
+It is simply a single-purpose computer-generated number that is associated with that particular card.
+Because such information is meaningless outside of the University, rogue readers are highly unlikely.
 Also, because cardholders must bring their cards within inches of a reader in order for them to be read, users will almost certainly be aware of attempts to read their cards.

 You must place the card near a reader for it to be read.
 This eliminates the ability of anyone to watch someone moving about by means of the card.

 In keeping with the generally decentralized nature of the university, different access points operate under different policies.

-If you are an incoming undergraduate, you may choose to upload your picture online through MyUChicago, although it is entirely optional.
-You may pick up your UChicago Cards at Orientation, provided that you show a government issued photo ID (e.g., a driver's license, passport, state ID card).
+If you are an incoming undergraduate, you are required to upload your picture online through MyUChicago.
+You will pick up your UChicago Cards at Orientation, provided that you show a government-issued photo ID (e.g., a driver's license, passport, state ID card).